I’m happy to note that A Parliament of Monsters has been reviewed quite favorably in the St. Austin Review’s September/October 2012

 Caress’ themes are so effectively transmitted because of her artistic, enthralling word choice; she has truly come close to mastering the art of language.
 The book is written with such precise, poetic wording that I was astonished to discover that this is Caress’ first novel.
 Like all great writers, she clearly learned from the best, for her story is imbued with allusions to timeless works of literature.
 The most central references are Dante’s Inferno and Wordsworth’s Prelude, both of which play key roles in the story, as well as illuminating the significance of the plot on an allegorical level.
 In an unforgettable scene, Burgmann and the schizophrenic mathematician Theo recite full lines from The Divine Comedy in conversational banter as Burgmann solicits Theo’s aid, and their references draw attention to the similarity of their own situation to the deep spiritual battle which Dante experiences on his journey through Hell.
 In addition, the numerical significance of The Divine Comedy ties in well with the numerology which is so central to Caress’ story, and reveals the bridge between literature and mathematics, art and science, which is a central theme of her work.
 Finally, Caress begins each chapter with two quotations, often from great works of literature, which are so applicable to the ensuing content that the effect is stinging.

 Beyond her mastery of style, Caress boldly addresses some fundamental questions and controversial issues from which many of her contemporaries have shied away, and she does so with an incredible degree of passion, art, and finesse.
-She delves into the relationship between paganism and Christianity, showing how Christianity is actually a fulfillment of the beliefs and spiritual goals of ancient paganism.
-She demonstrates that neopaganism, and literally any paganism after Christ’s coming, is a reaction to Christianity and a deliberate rejection of it.
-Ironically, by rejecting Christianity and returning to ancient pagan practices, the neopagans undermine the essence of ancient pagan beliefs, which sought to discover the true relationship between God and the world.
-Therefore, Christianity and neopaganism cannot coexist.
+She delves into the relationship between paganism and Christianity, showing how Christianity (can be seen) as a fulfillment of the beliefs and spiritual goals of ancient paganism.
+She demonstrates that some neopaganism……….. is a reaction to Christianity and may undermine the essence of ancient pagan beliefs, which sought to discover the true relationship between God and the world…….

 Another central issue which Caress analyzes through her novel is the ethical question of how far science can go.
 Can man make an intelligent machine, and if so, would it be, as many modern technicians believe, an improvement, superior to man?
 Caress shows how this cannot be, how any creation made by man will always be inferior to God’s creation, including man himself.
 Man should accept his place as a creature of God, rather than trying to usurp God’s power.
 Caress uses the phrase, “the flesh becomes word,” when describing the act of man making an intelligent machine, showing how it is a pride-inspired perversion of the Incarnation, in which God became man out of love.
 The plot of Caress’ novel is unique and futuristic, making the story a fascinating read, yet at the same time it is remarkably applicable to issues and interests of the present day.